Hello and welcome to the Ultimate Guide to PCS’ing to Fort Belvoir. There are three reasons why people visit this page:

 How big is Northern Virginia?

 Northern Virginia is HUGE!
-It includes the counties of Fairfax, Arlington, Loudoun, and Prince Williams.
+It includes the counties of Fairfax, Arlington, Loudoun, Prince Williams, and Stafford County.

 As well as, the independent cities of Alexandria, Falls Church, Fairfax, Manassas, and Manassas Park.